ganastor/htpc-download-box/README.md

 _Disclaimer: I'm not encouraging/supporting piracy, this is for information purpose only._

 How does it work?
 This is a Proof of Concept setup of several tools integrated together.
 They're all open-source and deployed as Docker containers.
-It is an interesting way to learn about multiple services, each running in their own container interacting with eachother.
+It is an interesting way to learn about multiple services, each running in their own container interacting with each other.

 The common workflow is detailed in this first section to give you an idea of how things work.

 ### Monitor TV shows/movies with Sonarr and Radarr

 Using [Sonarr](https://sonarr.tv/) Web UI, search for a TV show by name and mark it as monitored.
 You can specify a language and the required quality (1080p for instance).
-Sonarr will automatically take care of analyzing existing episodes and seasons of this TV show.
+Sonarr will automatically take care of analysing existing episodes and seasons of this TV show.
 It compares what you have on disk with the TV show release schedule, and triggers download for missing episodes.
-It also takes care of upgrading your existing episodes if a better quality matching your criterias is available out there.
+It also takes care of upgrading your existing episodes if a better quality matching your criteria's is available out there.

 ![Monitor Mr Robot season 1](img/mr_robot_season1.png) Sonarr triggers download batches for entire seasons.
 But it also handle upcoming episodes and seasons on-the-fly.
 No human intervention is required for all the episodes to be released from now on.